Tour offer 2021/2022

-We all have Buddha-nature within us, and we all can generate Bodhicitta.
-A visit to the birthplace of Buddha will provide us with vibration, awareness, and understanding of his teaching.
+We all have Buddha-nature within us, and we all can generate Bodhichitta.
+A visit to the birthplace of Buddha will provide us with vibration, awareness, and understanding of his teaching and smooth our life.
 It brings a sense of inner peace, happiness, and detachment.
 Nepal, lying at the lap of the Himalayas, has always been a sacred centre for Buddhist practices.
 Kathmandu valley and its periphery have several famous meditation caves, monasteries, and stupas related to Buddha and Bodhisattvas.
 It is in Kathmandu valley where Guru Padmasambhava attained the state of enlightenment.
 It is in Kathmandu valley where sacred Buddhist stupas of Soyambhunath and Boudhanath located.

 The tour begins from the capital city, Kathmandu, and beyond the Kathmandu Valley to scenic mountain landscapes around the beautiful town of Pokhara and Tansen, and then to Lumbini, the birthplace of Lord Buddha, the “Light of Asia.”
 A part of the itinerary also oﬀers one- days yoga meditation courses, a chance to learn the benefit of yoga giving you a guideline to lose anxiety, depressions, insecurity, and other fears and helping to uplift the mental and physical health.
 The Buddha himself went under several teachers in search of who am I?
 What is life?
 Why are we here?
 What happens next?, before initiating an enlightenment meditation!
 An accompanying expert tour guide leads the tour from arrival to departure.
 Destinations are reached in spacious coaches or cars, or else by air as per the itinerary supplied.